sagabanana/60daysofUdacity-Bertelsmann-Tech-Scholarship-AI/README.md

 Corresponded with my team about the project, #sg_strictly_projects we decided to meet bi-weekly.
 Working on a startup idea and will be testing it tomorrow.

 Thought of the moment:  I don't want to make a living, I want to live.

+## 1/11/2021
+Day 33: Read and shared an article on Tech policy; "Big Tech’s attention economy can be reformed.
+Here’s how." https://www.technologyreview.com/2021/01/10/1015934/  Read some of the discussion on #60daysofudacity
+Tested my team's startup idea